-The actuarial accrued liability is determined as part of an annual actuarial valuation on December 31, 2008.
+The actuarial accrued liability is determined as part of an annual actuarial valuation on December 31, 2009.
 Significant methods are as follows:

-- The most recent actuarial valuation date is December 31, 2008. - Actuarial cost is determined using the Entry Age Normal Cost Method. - The amortization method is determined using the level annual dollar approach. - The actuarial value of assets is book value plus the average unrealized gain for the last three years minus excess investment income as defined by state law. - The unfunded accrued liability is amortized over a 15-year period.
+- The most recent actuarial valuation date is December 31, 2009. - Actuarial cost is determined using the Entry Age Normal Cost Method. - The amortization method is determined using the level annual dollar approach. - The actuarial value of assets is book value plus the average unrealized gain for the last three years minus excess investment income as defined by state law. - The unfunded accrued liability amortization period is the lesser of 15 years and the benefit life expectancy of the fund.